 What Is TMD?

-- Sensitivity or Tenderness Around the Joint.
+- Pain, Soreness, Sensitivity, and Tenderness Around the Jaw Joint.

 - You Can’t Open Your Mouth as Far as You Could Before.

-- Pain Radiates From Your Joint.
+- Pain Radiates from Your Jaw Joint.

 - You Suffer from Chronic Headaches or Migraines.

-- The Muscles around Your Jaw Joints Are Stiff.
+- The Muscles Around Your Jaw Joints are Stiff.

 - You Experience a Change in Your Bite or the Way Your Upper and Lower Teeth Fit Together.